 - Cut pears in half lengthwise, peel and core.

 - Core and peel persimmons

 - Chop all three fruits into bite-sized chunks and combine them in a large bowl.

-- Combine flour sugar nutmeg and salt in a small bowl; toss and mix well.
+- Combine sugar, flour, nutmeg, and salt in a small bowl; toss and mix well.

 - Sprinkle sugar mixture over fruit chunks and toss gently.

-- Pour into piecrust, add butter all over the top.
+- Pour into piecrust, add butter bits all over the top.

 - Carefully fit second piecrust over the fruit, tucking and placing with care --- don't stretch or yank!